GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: GNNLens

+\mzhihua{}{ \textit{Weights of terms in the above distance functions:} For each distance function above (i.e., Equations \ref{eq:plane_a} to \ref{eq:plane_d}), we normalize each term of the function to $[0,1]$.
+Also, we assume each term has equal importance in differentiating the difference between nodes and empirically set the weight of each term to 1. }

-\zhihua{}{There are a few design alternatives of those node glyphs.
+\textit{Alternative designs:} There are a few design alternatives for those node glyphs.
 For the node glyph in the plane of \textit{prediction results comparison}, we can use a $2\times2$ grid to represent the \textit{ground truth label} and \textit{three model prediction results}.
 However, such a design cannot effectively help users compare the metrics in the diagonal and will confuse users.
 Therefore, such a design is not adopted.
 For the node glyph in the plane of \textit{surrounding nodes label consistency}, an alternative design is to use Parallel Coordinates Plot to display the five continuous metrics.
 However, it is generally hard for users to distinguish between two node glyphs.
-Such a design is not used in this plane.
 For the node glyph in the plane of \textit{training nodes structure influence and feature influence}, we can use a similar node glyph in the plane of \textit{prediction results comparison} to encode the GNN prediction result in the inner circle and encode the \textit{label distribution} in the outer ring.
-However, to avoid any confusion in the node glyph between those planes, we do not use this design in \textit{training nodes structure influence and feature influence} plane.}
+However, to avoid any confusion in the node glyph between those planes, we do not use this design in \textit{training nodes structure influence and feature influence} plane.